FC Bayern Munich: Football

-Reserve team

-The reserve team serves mainly as the final stepping stone for promising young players before being promoted to the main team.
-The second team is coached by Sebastian Hoeneß.
-The second team play in the 3.
-Liga for the 2019–20 season.
+The reserve team, FC Bayern Munich II, serves mainly as the final stepping stone for promising young players before being promoted to the main team.
+The team competes in the Regionalliga Bayern, the fourth level of German football.
+Their greatest achievement to date was winning the 3.
+Liga in the 2019–20 season.
 Since the inception of the Regionalliga in 1994, the team played in the Regionalliga Süd, after playing in the Oberliga since 1978.
 In the 2007–08 season, they qualified for the newly founded 3.
 Liga, where they lasted until 2011 when they were relegated to the Regionalliga.
 This ended 33 consecutive years of playing in the highest league that the German Football Association permits the second team of a professional football team to play.

-Junior teams

 The youth academy has produced some of Europe's top football players, including Thomas Hitzlsperger, Owen Hargreaves, Philipp Lahm, Bastian Schweinsteiger and Thomas Müller.
 On 1 August 2017, the FC Bayern Campus became the new home of the youth teams.
 It consists of ten teams, with the youngest being under 9.
-Jochen Sauer is the FC Bayern Campus director and Bayern legend coach Hermann Gerland is the sporting director.
+Jochen Sauer is the FC Bayern Campus director, and Bayern legend coach Hermann Gerland is the sporting director.

-Women's team

 The women's football department consists of five teams, including a professional team, a reserve team, and two youth teams.
 The women's first team, which is led by head coach Thomas Wörle, features several members of the German national youth team.
 In the 2008–09 season, the team finished second in the women's Bundesliga.
 The division was founded in 1970 and consisted of four teams with 90 players.
 Their greatest successes were winning the championships in 1976, 2015, and 2016.
 In the 2011–12 season on 12 May 2012, FC Bayern Munich dethroned the German Cup title holders 1.
 FFC Frankfurt with a 2–0 in the 2011–12 final in Cologne and celebrated the biggest success of the club's history since winning the championship in 1976.
-In 2015 they won the Bundesliga for the first time, without any defeat.
+In 2015, they won the Bundesliga for the first time, without any defeat.
 They won the 2015–16 Bundesliga for the second consecutive time.

-Senior football

-The senior football department was founded in 2002, making it the youngest division of the club, and consists of five teams.
+The senior football department was founded in 2002 and consists of five teams.
 The division is intended to enable senior athletes to participate in the various senior citizen competitions in Munich.

-AllStars

 The FC Bayern AllStars were founded in summer 2006, and consists of former Bayern players, including Klaus Augenthaler, Raimond Aumann, Andreas Brehme, Paul Breitner, Hans Pflügler, Stefan Reuter, Paulo Sérgio, and Olaf Thon.
 The team is coached by Wolfgang Dremmler, and plays matches with other senior teams around the world.
 For organisational reasons, the team can only play a limited number of games annually.
+The refereeing department was established in 1919 and is currently the largest football refereeing division in Europe, with 110 referees, with 2 of them women.
+The referees mainly officiate amateur games in the local Munich leagues.